So, you got this far, thanks and welcome. I hope I have intrigued you enough to read on. [fingers-crossed] 😊

 We rent a beautiful 19th-century cottage in a quaint little village, on the outskirts of South Staffordshire and we have, three dogs and two cats.

-I have to admit (and I don’t do it often), that I was born in Birmingham, but we settled in a town 10 miles away from the City, called Dudley, where I spent the first 30 years of my life.
+Though, we settled in a town called Dudley, where I spent the first 30 years of my life.

 Growing up for me was a mixed bag of experiences if I’m honest.

 I was the only child at home to two working-class parents, (I do have half/step-siblings all over the place – but the less said about that the better).

 My parents were not rich by any means but they did own the house on the council estate where we lived.

 The area where I grew up was a bit ‘rough’ and was not a nice place to live, so I choose not to talk about it these days.

 School life for me was an experience I couldn’t wait to finish.
 Sad really but I hated everything about High School and mainly due to bullying.

 I was not a natural academic.
 I was a doer more than a study’er (that’s not even a word but it sounds right lol).
 The bullying was constant and in the end, I could trust very few people around me; It destroyed my self-esteem for years.